 A number of information events will be held along with pop in clinics in Littleton and Ballingarry.
 Keep an eye on social media, local newspapers and websites of the above mentioned organisations etc. for details.

-Phase 2 will involve the retrofitting of participating households following the successful completion of Phase 1.
+Phase 2 will involve the retrofitting of participating households following the successful completion of Phase 1 along with an Energy Saving Behaviour Change Programme and Community Solar PV Projects.

 Energy Information Events in Littleton and Ballingarry 21st & 23rd September